-A lot of folks (even moderate leftists I think) wonder when this pettiness of suing left, right and centre over trifles will stop, as it has reached absurd levels.
+A lot of folks (even moderate leftists I think) wonder when this pettiness of suing over trifles will stop, as it has reached absurd levels.
 It’s frightening to see masses agree that it’s fair to ruin someone’s business if they cause you offence even once.

 Denial of service is immoral when it’s state policy, making it impossible for a person to access it anywhere, or when that service is vital.
 If you’re in the middle of a desert during a torrid summer and the only shop within 30 miles refuses to sell you water, that is a problem.
-If you’re refused a certain icing on a cake for a same sex wedding, you can move your ass fifty metres up the road and find a different bakery to spend your money in.
-What will happen at the most, if you’re a reasonable person, is that you’ll be annoyed for half an hour.
+If you’re refused a certain icing on a cake for a same sex wedding, you can simply go fifty metres up the road and find a different bakery to spend your money in.
+What will happen at the most, if you’re a reasonable person, is that you’ll be temporarily annoyed.